 In future, “Hamburg TruckPilot” is expected to provide truck drivers with both support and relief.
-Drivers are thus able to leave their vehicles during the subsequent autonomous loading and unloading at the terminal and use that time for mandatory breaks.
+Drivers will be able to leave their vehicles during the subsequent autonomous loading and unloading at the terminal and use that time for mandatory breaks.
 Other advantages include reduced fuel consumption, which is a result of anticipatory, automated driving, and increased safety.

-HHLA and the truck manufacturer MAN Truck & Bus, which is owned by the Volkswagen Group, are testing automated and self-driving trucks in real-life scenarios.
-The HHLA Container Terminal Altenwerder (CTA) will serve as an important test environment.
+HHLA and the truck manufacturer MAN Truck & Bus, which is owned by the Volkswagen Group, successfully tested automated and self-driving trucks in real-life scenarios.
+The HHLA Container Terminal Altenwerder (CTA) served as an important test environment.
 “Hamburg TruckPilot” is the name of the highly innovative research and testing project for the development of automated solutions in road transport.
 The aim of the partnership is to analyse and validate the precise requirements for customer-specific deployment and integration of self-driving trucks into the automated container throughput process under realistic conditions.
 At the same time, the two companies will also be defining pioneering standards for the associated methodology and implementation.

-Initially, the project will involve two prototype trucks equipped with the corresponding electronic automation systems.
-In fully automated and autonomous operation they will unload and reload at the terminal CTA.
-Trained safety driver will always be deployed in the vehicle to monitor the automation systems.
-They will be able to intervene and take control as needed.
+Initially, the project involved two prototype trucks equipped with the corresponding electronic automation systems.
+In fully automated and autonomous operation they unload and reload at the terminal CTA.
+Trained safety driver were always deployed in the vehicle to monitor the automation systems.
+They were able to intervene and take control as needed.

 The Hamburg TruckPilot project is part of the strategic mobility partnership between the Free and Hanseatic City of Hamburg and Volkswagen AG.

 Autonomous driving is coming: Interview with Till Schlumberger and Sebastian Völl, the project leaders of Hamburg TruckPilot at HHLA and MAN Truck & Bus.